Updated on July 22, 2021 by Julia

 Kung Pao Sauce

-- 1 tsp chilli broad bean sauce (doubanjiang)
+- 1 teaspoon chilli broad bean sauce (doubanjiang)

 - 4 dried chilli peppers halved and deseeded